bcoles/kasld/CONTRIBUTING.md

 failed to randomize) emits scalar facts via `kasld_emit_scalar()` instead of an address; which facts, and how the engine consumes each, are documented in [docs/architecture.md → KASLR runtime states](docs/architecture.md#kaslr-runtime-states).

+A bound a component *computes* but cannot state as a located address goes on a third channel: `kasld_emit_constraint(quantity, op, value, conf)` emits a `C` line naming a quantity from the engine's own vocabulary.
+It lives in `kasld/constraint.h`, which `api.h` does not pull in — a component using it includes that header too. `perf`'s lowest sampled instruction pointer is the worked case — it sits below `_text`, so it bounds the image base from below while being no address in the text region.
+The channel carries the two inequality ops only, `C_LOWER_BOUND` and `C_UPPER_BOUND`; an exact value belongs on an address record, and any other op is rejected at the call rather than emitted.
+Because a constraint is not an address, the anchor rules never read one, so a sub-`_text` bound cannot be mistaken for a text anchor.

 A leak or probe that ends without a tagged result can report *why* with a **disposition** — a short `R` line in a closed category that refines the exit